 Participants: Tour may be canceled when there are less than five participants joining a tour.
 Tour cancellation in this case will be announce at the starting time of the tour.

-– HSBC Building: Famous Feng Shui war
+– HSBC Building: Famous Feng Shui war in Hong Kong

-– Queen’s Road: The Original coastline
+– Queen’s Road: The Original coastline and land reclamation

-– St. John Cathedral: Beginning of HK
+– St. John Cathedral: The beginning of Hong Kong